 One of the things most people worry about is the seating in the Helicopter.
 As we said one of the Gents in our helicopter was under the illusion he would have the chopper to himself and his companion.
 But most people who have read even a little on the FlyNYON Site know you will be in a shared cabin.

 This means there is the issue of who gets what seats.

 They Claim that seats are automatically assigned by computer bases entirely on weight.
 We don’t believe this and it is simply an excuse to avoid confrontation about who is sitting where.
-It makes no sense to asign seats soley on weight and balance as this would spoil the flight for most people.
-I was with my Wife Katie and He was there with his companion and the two other sharing the flight were solo riders.
-It only makes sense to keep me and Kate together, him and her together and the Solo riders fitting in the gaps, such as up front.
-This is exactly what happened so in our minds there is a human intervention at some point.
+It makes no sense to assign seats solely on weight and balance as this would spoil the flight for most people.
+I was with my wife Katie and He was there with his companion and the two other sharing the flight were solo riders.
+It only makes sense to keep me and Kate together, him and her together, and the Solo riders fitting in the gaps, such as upfront.
+This is exactly what happened so in our minds there is human intervention at some point.